 Eating for Healthy Liver

 Knowing how the body is set up to work (SIMPLIFIED version) empowers us.
 We can better map out the specifics of what will help us make the Self Care choices that will help us achieve our GOAL.
 The optimized body that helps us feel good, look good, and LIVE the way we want.

 When we eat, our digestive system breaks down the food into molecules.
 The molecules cross into our bloodstream.
 When we eat sugar and carbs, they are providing packets of energy that are ready for our cells to use immediately.

 During this process, molecules of energy (glucose) are released, used, and the excess shuttled into our:

 - liver cells.

-When there is more glucose than body needs for energy and its storage capacity for glycogen has been reached the liver is prompted to convert glucose into triglycerides.
+2. When there is more glucose than the body needs for energy and its storage capacity for molecules of energy (glycogen) has been reached, the liver is prompted to convert the molecule of energy packet (glucose) into triglycerides.